Bar examination in the United States: NextGen UBE

+Its tests will be administered in three three-hour sections over the course of a day and a half.

 Preparation for the bar examination

 Most law schools teach students common law and how to analyze hypothetical fact patterns like a lawyer, but do not specifically prepare law students for any particular bar exam.
 Only a minority of law schools offer bar preparation courses.

 To refresh their memory on "black-letter rules" tested on the bar, most students engage in a regimen of study (called "bar review") between graduating from law school and sitting for the bar.
 For bar review, most students in the United States attend a private bar review course which is provided by a third-party company and not their law school.